mahak-11-ai/predictive-text-generator/README.md

-# ✨ Predictive Text Simulator
+# ✨ Predictive Text Generator

 This project is a simple **Predictive Text Generator** built in Python.
 It uses a **bigram model** (word pairs) to predict the next possible word and also generates short sentences.